 Tax is a fact of life.
 Whether you’re a business accountant who encounters tax through daily use of online accounting software, or a customer making a single purchase in a shop, tax is an integral part of our economy that everyone is aware of.

-Alcohol tax is occasionally increased to combat crime and deaths caused by excessive drinking around the world — Australia’s alcohol tax climbed 2.5% already this year and has been doing so every six months for the last 35 years.
+Alcohol tax is occasionally increased to combat crime and deaths caused by excessive drinking around the world — Australia’s alcohol tax climbed 2.5% already this year and has been doing so every year for the last 35 years.
+The country also has restrictions on the service of alcohol and any person or company serving alcohol must complete a RSA course, or Responsible Service of Alcohol, to help reduce alcohol related incidents.
 According to research, alcohol tax cuts in England in 2012 resulted in roughly 2,000 deaths and around 100,000 extra crimes.

 Tax can depend on the alcohol content in beer, wine, and spirits.
 For example, there’ll be a 12 cent increase on beer in South Africa, which will rise to R1.74 excise duty, a 750ml bottle of wine will rise 22 cents to R3.15, and a bottle of whiskey will go up by R4.54 to R65.84.